MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 ## Choosing the resiliency type

-Volumes in Storage Spaces Direct provide resiliency to protect against hardware problems, such as drive failures, and to enable continuous availability throughout server maintenance, such as during software updates.
-If you have four or more servers, you can choose between several resiliency types.
+Volumes in Storage Spaces Direct provide resiliency to protect against hardware problems, such as drive or server failures, and to enable continuous availability throughout server maintenance, such as software updates.

    >[!NOTE]
    > Which resiliency types you can choose is independent of which types of drives you have.